 UT Southwestern is committed to expanding the range of services offered to patients with colorectal disorders.
 UT Southwestern allows our patients access to comprehensive programs including multimodality therapy for cancer, genetic counseling, and testing for hereditary colorectal cancer.

-The section of endocrine surgery at UT Southwestern Medical Center consists of endocrine surgeons Shelby Holt, M.D., Section Chief; Alan Dackiw, M.D., Fiemu E. Nwariaku, M.D., Sarah Oltmann, M.D., and Jennifer Rabaglia, M.D.
+The section of endocrine surgery at UT Southwestern Medical Center consists of endocrine surgeons Shelby Holt, M.D., Section Chief; Alan Dackiw, M.D., Fiemu E. Nwariaku, M.D., and Sarah Oltmann, M.D.
 Their interests include thyroid surgery, minimally invasive parathyroidectomy, laparoscopic adrenal surgery, and neuroendocrine tumors of the pancreas and GI tract.